 MCSO is in compliance with Phase 1 of Paragraph 281.
-Based on the Monitor's 42nd Quarterly Report, MCSO is not in compliance with Phase 2.
+Phase 2 compliance is deferred.

-MCSO works closely with the Monitoring Team on Class Remedial Matters (CRMs).
+MCSO works closely with the Monitoring Team on Class Remedial Matters ("CRMs").
 The Monitoring Team meets with PSB every two weeks to track the progress of CRMs being investigated, reviewed, and finalized.
-The Monitoring Team must approve step of the process.
+The Monitoring Team must approve all steps of the process.
 MCSO acknowledges that DOJ has expressed concerns with the investigation of certain CRMs that the Monitoring Team has reviewed.
 The Monitoring Team continues to report that investigations involving CRMs are thorough and that the findings of PSB are supported by the appropriate standard of proof.

-During this reporting period, the Monitor concurred with findings in all six of the completed CRM cases.
+There were no CRM cases completed by PSB during this reporting period.
+During the last reporting period, the Monitor concurred with findings in all six of the completed CRM cases.
 In spite of this, MCSO recognizes additional scrutiny of these investigations may be warranted.
 As a result, and in addition to bi-weekly meetings already in place, MCSO and the Monitoring Team continue to meet as necessary to evaluate areas in which MCSO can improve.
-The topics have historically focused on avenues to further ensure credibility assessments are made and documented; appropriate standards of proof are documented; appropriate employee histories are reviewed and considered; and employee specific patterns relative to CRMs are assessed and addressed where appropriate.
-The MCSO and the Monitoring Team meet as necessary to follow up, evaluate, and respond to CRM investigative matters.
+The topics have historically focused on avenues to further ensure: 1) credibility assessments are made and documented; 2) appropriate standards of proof are documented; 3) appropriate employee histories are reviewed and considered; and 4) employee specific patterns relative to CRMs are assessed and addressed where appropriate.
+MCSO and the Monitoring Team meet as necessary to follow up, evaluate, and respond to CRM investigative matters.